 With the new Premier League season recently underway we thought you would appreciate getting to know England and Manchester City keeper Joe Hart a little better.
-Whether you support Manchester City or not, Joe’s commitment to the English national team and footballing ability certainly earn him some plus points, he happens to be a nice guy too which helps.
+Whether you support Manchester City or not, Joe’s commitment to the English national team and footballing ability certainly earn him some plus points.

 CB: How did you get into football?
 At what age did you first start?

 JH: I got into football when I was about eight or nine.
 My memory is not very good with being young.
 I’ve got flashes of my love for Sunday leagues and playing football with my friends at primary school.
 I just got into it because everyone else didn’t.
 I love all sports, so it’s one of the many that I played.

 CB: And when you first got into football did you stand out amongst your friends?
 Were you the best player?
 Did everyone think that you would be the Premier League player of the future?

 JH: When I first started playing I don’t think anyone ever thought I’d be playing in the Premier League, or for England.
 I don’t think anyone had any idea, myself included, I just played for the love of it.
 I was always quite good, I’ve always been quite a lot bigger and stronger than most of the kids, which is a big difference I think when you’re young but it changes as people catch you up.
 So I supposed I stood out but only for height reasons.